-Shambhala is an annual electronic music festival held during the first week of August at the Salmo River Ranch, a 500-acre (2.0 km2) cattle ranch.
-The festival lasts 3 days and 2 nights and offers a mix of music and art in nature.
-The festival began in 1998 and has grown to become the largest and one of the longest running electronic music events in Canada.
+Shambhala is an annual electronic music festival held every August at the Salmo River Ranch, a 500-acre (2.0 km2) cattle ranch.
+The festival lasts 3 days and 2 nights and offers a fantastic mix of music and art in nature.
+Named “Best Music Festival in North America” in 2019 by DJ Magazine, the festival began in 1998 and has grown to become the largest and one of the longest running electronic music events in Canada.
 Visit the festival website for more information.

 Salmo Valley Youth Community Centre/Fitness Centre

-The Salmo Valley Youth & Community Centre (SVYCC) is a busy and active place!
-We have a Youth Centre with weekly drop in nights, an after school drop in program, an art studio, music studio, indoor skatebowl, Fitness Centre, a commercial kitchen and facility rentals.
+The Salmo Valley Youth & Community Centre (SVYCC) is a busy and active place featuring a full-size gymnasium, a fitness centre, meeting rooms and a commercial kitchen!
+We have a Youth Centre with weekly drop in nights, an after school drop-in program, an art studio, music studio, indoor skatebowl, summer programs for children and facility rentals for all.
 Phone 250-357-2320 to find out more information check out our website www.svycc.ca and like our Facebook page Salmo Valley Youth Community Centre.

 Fitness and Recreation classes are also offered through the RDCK’s Salmo & District Recreation Department.